Top 10 Web Design Resources and Tools for Developers

 Iconfinder is one of the few design projects allowing you to find icons on any topic.

 To dive into the full range of options, type a word describing what you seek.

 The resource currently contains over 1 million images and 21 thousand sets.

 Icons are categorised as free and premium, but despite this, you always have a free option.

-Iconfinder provides beautiful icons to millions of designers, developers and other creative professionals.
+Iconfinder provides millions of designers, developers, and creative professionals with beautiful icons.